 What documents should I receive before closing on a mortgage loan?

-Answer: Before closing on a mortgage you can expect to receive federally mandated documents and contractual documents.
+Before closing on a mortgage, you can expect to receive documents required by state and federal law and contractual documents.

 You can expect to receive various types of documents: